WordPress/test-handbook/get-setup-for-testing/email-testing.md

 2. Run the command `docker compose up -d mail` in your terminal
 3. Test access to Mailpit at `http://localhost:8025/`
-4. Add the following snippet to your `functions.php` or via [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin
+4. Add the following snippet to your active theme's `functions.php` or via [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin

 ```
 add_action( 'phpmailer_init', function( $phpmailer ) {